pzhaojohnson/rna2drawer2/README.md

 Clicking on another subsequence of bases will pair it with the selected bases.

-If a pairing can be added to the secondary structure without forming a pseudoknot, secondary bonds will be added to form the pairing.
+If a pairing can be added to the secondary structure without disrupting part of the secondary structure or forming a pseudoknot, secondary bonds will be added to form the pairing.
 Otherwise, tertiary bonds will be added to form the pairing.
 If you only want to add tertiary bonds,